cornell-cup/r2-chatbot/README.md

 The following modules are needed: `nltk rake-nltk playsound pyaudio google-cloud-speech geocoder chatterbot chatterbot-corpus`

+If you encounter difficulties, try checking the Installation Issues section.

+### Setting Up Named Entity Recognition
-Additionally, you will need to download the Stanford Named Entity Recognizer (NER) from [here](https://nlp.stanford.edu/software/CRF-NER.shtml).
+You will need to download the Stanford Named Entity Recognizer (NER) from [here](https://nlp.stanford.edu/software/CRF-NER.shtml).
 Unzip the resulting file and rename the folder to `stanford-ner` and move it into the `dep/` directory.
 The `dep/` directory should look like
 ```
 dep/
 	stanford-ner/
 		...
+	...
 ```

 ##### Additional instructions for Windows
 It may be necessary to set the `JAVAHOME` environment variable.
-Make sure to point this at where your JDK is located
+Make sure to point this at where your JDK is located.

-If you encounter difficulties, try checking the Installation Issues section.

 ### Setting Up Boost for Speech to Text
 Navigate to the directory where your `pip` packages are installed.